 Full details: Chase Aeroplan Credit Card

-It’s not surprising given the people behind the Aeroplan program, but Air Canada’s new co-branded credit card in the United States is both lucrative and innovative.
-From a huge welcome bonus, to some generous bonus categories for spending, to valuable perks, this card has a lot to offer.
+It’s not surprising given the people behind the Aeroplan program, but Air Canada’s co-branded credit card in the United States is both lucrative and innovative.
+From a great welcome bonus, to some generous bonus categories for spending, to valuable perks, this card has a lot to offer.
 The card also has what might be the coolest credit card perk ever… for those who spend a million dollars per year.

 Aeroplan Credit Card $95 annual fee